 Hydra is famous for its maritime tradition, the magnificent sea captains' mansions lining the waterfront, the stark grey hills rising in the background and the brilliant warm turquoise water lapping at the sea front.
 Today, Hydra is jam packed with sleek luxury watercraft, tourist cafes and restaurants, designer gold jewellery shops and surprisingly, donkeys.
 Hydra has no motorised transport making this island unique, disarmingly quiet and strikingly quaint.
 Did we mention it is also 'gob-smackingly' beautiful?

-Don't go searching for Gay Bars or Gay Clubs in Corfu, there are none.
+Don't go searching for gay bars or gay clubs in Corfu Town, there are none.
 If you are looking for a gay Greek holiday, try Mykonos.
 But if you want a totally relaxing time on a beautiful island, Corfu is a great choice.
-The best time to visit Corfu is in the first two weeks of July and early September.
-Corfu is very crowded between mid July and late August.
-There are a myriad of bays and gorgeous swimming spots on Corfu.
-Water is very safe, clean and clear.
+There is one gay bar called Silk in the north of the island.
+However, the road up to it is a real challenge.

 Romantic films and travel clips of verdant, pine dotted hills and turquoise pebbly bays have always inspired a desire to experience the charm and wonders of the Ionian Islands of Greece.
 Finally, our recent midsummer visit to Corfu allowed us to languish in all this precious jewel had to offer.